CheshireBeane/Instagram-Aggregator/readme.md

 ## Setup

-Go to the `CheshireBeane Instagram Aggregator` settings page in WordPress and input your (Instagram access token)[https://www.instagram.com/developer/].
+Go to the `CheshireBeane Instagram Aggregator` settings page in WordPress and input your [Instagram access token](https://www.instagram.com/developer/).

 You can then click `get media` to aggregate instagram data, as well as schedule how often to run the aggregator.